CDPR-Modding-Documentation/Cyberpunk-Modding-Docs/modding/frameworks/redmod/quick-guide.md

 > INFO - It is best to name `.re` animation correctly even if you replace an existing animation, because the imported animation will always have the filename of the `.re` file.

+> INFO - You need to have the `.rig` file used by the `.anims` animationset present in your WolvenKit project.

 <figure><img src="../../../.gitbook/assets/WolvenKit_animationmodding.jpg" alt=""><figcaption></figcaption></figure>

 ### Animation Modding - Manually